cdale77/active_job_status/README.md

 # ActiveJobStatus

-Uses Redis to provide simple job status information for ActiveJob.
+Provides simple job status information for ActiveJob.
 This is a work in progress!
 Version 0.1.0 will probably be the first usable version.
 Until then please expect frequent breaking changes, chaos, etc (Jan.
 2015).